-The Company has 100,000,000 authorized shares of common stock with a par value of \$0.001 per share, and 2,500,000 undesignated or "blank check" preferred stock, with a par value of \$0.001, of which, 800,000 shares have been designated as Class A Convertible Preferred Stock, 585,000 shares have been designated as Class B Convertible Preferred Stock and 250,000 shares have been designated as 4.0% Series C Convertible Preferred Stock.
+The Company has 100,000,000 authorized shares of common stock with a par value of \$0.001 per share, and 2,500,000 undesignated or "blank check" preferred stock, with a par value of \$0.001, of which, 800,000 shares have been designated as Class A

+Convertible Preferred Stock, 585,000 shares have been designated as Class B Convertible Preferred Stock and 250,000 shares have been designated as 4.0% Series C Convertible Preferred Stock.

-Repurchase Program
+Repurchase Programs

-In March 2022, the Company's Board of Directors authorized a repurchase program (the "Repurchase Program") through December 31, 2025, authorizing the repurchase of common stock and/or convertible senior notes in the amount of up to \$100.0 million from time to time, on the open market or otherwise, in such quantities, at such prices, and in such manner as determined by the Company's management at its discretion.
+In March 2022, the Company's Board of Directors authorized a repurchase program (the "2022 Repurchase Program") through December 31, 2025, authorizing the repurchase of common stock and/or convertible senior notes in the amount of up to \$100.0 million from time to time, on the open market or otherwise, in such quantities, at such prices, and in such manner as determined by the Company's management at its discretion.
 The size and timing of any repurchase will depend on a number of factors, including the market price of the Company's common stock, general market and economic conditions, and applicable legal requirements.
-No shares were purchased during the three months ended March 31, 2024 and 2023.

-In September 2023, the Company repurchased \$31.3 million in aggregate principal amount of the 2026 Senior Notes for a repurchase price of \$25.0 million in cash.
-The Company recorded \$5.7 million as a gain on extinguishment of debt on its consolidated statement of operations for the year ended December 31, 2023, which includes the write off of \$0.6 million of unamortized debt issuance costs.
-No convertible senior notes were purchased during the three months ended March 31, 2024.
+In May 2024 and September 2023, the Company entered into separate, privately negotiated transactions with certain holders of the 2026 Senior Notes to repurchase \$10.0 million and \$31.3 million, respectively, in aggregate principal amount of the 2026 Senior Notes for a repurchase price of \$8.7 million and \$25.0 million, respectively, in cash.
+The Company recorded \$1.2 million as a gain on extinguishment of debt on its condensed consolidated statement of operations for the three and six months ended June 30, 2024, which includes the write off of \$0.2 million of unamortized debt issuance costs.
+The Company recorded \$5.7 million as a gain on extinguishment of debt on its condensed consolidated statement of operations for the three and nine months ended September 30, 2023, which includes the write off of \$0.6 million of unamortized debt issuance costs.
+Following these repurchases, approximately \$361.2 million principal amount of the 2026 Senior Notes remain outstanding at June 30, 2024.

-At March 31, 2024, the Company had \$37.1 million of remaining repurchase authorization under the Repurchase Program through December 31, 2025.
+At June 30, 2024, the Company had \$28.4 million of remaining repurchase authorization under the 2022 Repurchase Program.